Eric Martin (American singer): Musical influences

-Music career
+Career

-415 / Eric Martin Band, 1978–1985
+415 / Eric Martin Band (1978–1985)

 Martin had decided to live independently by the age of 18.
 His first job was selling ice-cream.
-The big break he needed came when John Nymann, guitarist for the band Mile Hi, gave him a call and asked if he would want to form a new band together.
+Later, John Nymann, guitarist for the band Mile Hi, gave him a call and asked if he would want to form a new band together.
 The two had known each other since their former bands (Mile Hi and Kid Courage) had played together at the Mabuhay Gardens on Broadway in San Francisco.
 In agreement, Nymann and Martin got people together from both their previous bands, and formed a new group named 415 – which was the telephone area code for the San Francisco Bay Area, since every person in the band was from there.

 415 was formed in late 1979.
 It marked the start of Martin's career as lead vocalist.
 He stated, "415 played hundreds of shows at area nightclubs, beer parties, even high school and college dances, before eventually headlining San Francisco's premiere night club – the Old Waldorf.
 Selling out in advance, word quickly spread about our dynamic live shows and soon we were opening for established acts like Billy Squier, Hall & Oates, Rick Springfield, Molly Hatchet, the Marshall Tucker Band, and Foreigner, to name a few.
 Eventually, without yet being signed to a recording contract, we played in front of 60,000 fans at Oakland Stadium at Bill Graham's Days on the Green Concert."
 The band became a popular local draw, all the while still being an unsigned act.

 415 was later signed on to Elektra/Asylum Records under the management of Walter "Herbie" Herbert, Ron Chiarottino, and Sandy Einstein.
 These three persons managed and worked for the band Journey.
 The management decided to change the name of the band to the Eric Martin Band (EMB), as singer-named bands were popular during that time.
 EMB debuted their first album in 1983, entitled Sucker for a Pretty Face.
 The LP received a gold disc (certification?), and consequently led to the band's appearance on American Bandstand and in various arena tours as the opening act for ZZ Top, Night Ranger, and Journey.
 In one interview, Eric mentions that they "worked thousands of shows, from clubs, to frat house parties, Bill Graham concerts, opening for anybody and everybody."
 One of the most acclaimed performances of the band was a solo tour in 1983 held at Honolulu, Hawaii.
 But despite continuing to land high-profile gigs as support for some of the most popular acts at the time, the band decided to split up in 1985 after returning from the ZZ Top tour.